-When GApps are flashed, the Google application installed as System apps.
-So either flashes the Micro package or flash Full package or Stock package.
+When GApps are flashed, Google applications always install as System apps.
+So either flash the Micro package or flash Full package or Stock package.
 Usually, Devs recommend the Pico GApps so bugs can be minimized but you can try Micro package because it is the lightest one which comes with Google app.

 Convert User app to system app via ADB.